Sienci-Labs/Resources/superlongboard/slb-manual.md

 The typical settings if you want the simple signals as default will include:

-- $9 PWM Signal: Enable=on, RPM controls spindle enable signal=off
+- $9 PWM Signal: Enable = on, RPM controls spindle enable signal = off
-- $16 Invert spindle signals: Spindle enable=on, Spindle direction=on, PWM=on
+- $16 Invert spindle signals: Spindle enable=on, Spindle direction = on, PWM = on
-- $30 Maximum spindle speed=30000 RPM
+- $30 Maximum spindle speed = 24000 RPM
-- $31 Minimum spindle speed=10000 RPM
+- $31 Minimum spindle speed = 7500 RPM
-- $32 Mode of operation=Normal
+- $32 Mode of operation = Normal
-- $33 Spindle PWM frequency=1000 Hz
+- $33 Spindle PWM frequency = 1000 Hz
-- $34 Spindle PWM off value=0%
+- $34 Spindle PWM off value = 0%
-- $35 Spindle PWM min value=0%
+- $35 Spindle PWM min value = 0%
-- $36 Spindle PWM max value=100%
+- $36 Spindle PWM max value = 100%
 - $395 Default spindle: SLB_SPINDLE
-- $520 Spindle 0 tool number start=0
+- $520 Spindle 0 tool number start = 0
 - $666 Using Add-ons not used yet

 Verify these, then power-cycle your board to make sure the changes take effect.
 If you’re rather wanting to set up RS485 as default, then you’ll want to change $395 to one of the other options.